 A single submission of the full proposal will be followed by a three-step evaluation, including interviews.
 The evaluation will be conducted by means of a structure of dedicated panels.
-The panels will be assisted by independent external experts working remotely.
+The panels may be assisted by independent external experts working remotely.
 These ERC panels assess, score and flag the proposals on the basis of the individual evaluations and on the panel discussion which follows them.

 The panels are not predefined at the beginning of the evaluation.
-The panel members and the proposals belong to a single panel.
-The composition of the panels at step 2 and step 3 is by nature multi-disciplinary to accommodate a proper evaluation of multidisciplinary and complex proposals.

-As there are no predefined panels, and to facilitate the allocation of proposals to the right experts, the applicant corresponding PI has to indicate between four and six fixed keywords.
+The applicants apply to a single panel and all panel members belong in step 1 to this panel that covers all fields of science and scholarship.
+To facilitate the allocation of proposals to the right experts, the applicant corresponding PI has to indicate between four and six fixed keywords.
 These keywords are the same as the ones used in the ERC Starting, Consolidator and Advanced Grants and given in Annex 4.1 of this guide.
 There is no hierarchical order of the selected keywords.
 The fixed keywords and free keywords and the abstract of the proposal are analysed together to ensure the best expertise for each proposal.
 It is the corresponding PI's responsibility to choose and indicate the most relevant keywords for the evaluation of the proposed research.

+The composition of the panels at step 2 and step 3 is by nature multi-disciplinary to accommodate a proper evaluation of multidisciplinary and complex proposals.
 The allocation of the proposals to the various panels in step 2 and step 3 will be done by grouping proposals based on their research areas and the expertise of the panel members.

-The names of the five panel chairs are published on the ERC website before the deadline of the call, while the names of panel members are published only after the evaluation process is concluded and the final results have been communicated to all applicants.
+The names of the five panel chairs are published on the ERC website before the deadline of the call.
+The names of panel members will be published after the call deadline and before Step 1 evaluation, provided that their consent for this publication has been obtained.